tstack/lnav/docs/source/cli.rst

     lnav /var/log

-  To watch the output of make with timestamps prepended:
+  To watch the output of make:

   .. prompt:: bash

-    make 2>&1 | lnav -t
+    lnav -e 'make -j4'